nialloc9/vcheck/README.md

         if(error) throw new Error(error);

-* or easily ntegrate with redux-form package
+* or easily integrate with redux-form package

         import { validateRequired } from 'nialloc9/vcheck';
         import { Field } from 'redux-form';